bendtherules/bendtherules.github.com/posts/function-name-binding.md

 function hello() {}
 ```

-For function statements, `.name` is simply "hello", i.e. string form of the identifier `hello`
+For function statements, `.name` is simply "hello", i.e. string form of the identifier `hello`.

 ## Func expression and Arrow function